-(c) The Chairman and the Vice-Chairmen shall be elected at an AGM for a period of three years and may offer themselves for re-election.
+The Officers of the Club shall be elected at an AGM for a period of three years and may offer themselves for re-election.

-(b) The Committee shall consist of the Chairman, two Vice-Chairmen, Secretary and Treasurer, and a minimum of a further five members of the Club elected annually at the Annual General Meeting.
+The Committee shall consist of the Chairman, two Vice-Chairmen, Secretary and Treasurer, and a further five members of the Club elected annually at the Annual General Meeting.
 The maximum number of Committee members shall be 12, including cooptees.

 The Committee may appoint an Honorary President of the Club and such appointment shall be renewable annually.

 The Annual General Meeting (AGM) shall take place each year before the end of June

 The business of the AGM shall be as follows:

 Minutes of the last meeting